FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/storage_security.md

 cipher_data_key=ed157f4588b86d61a2e1745efe71e6ea
 ```

-The script automatically prints the ini configuration required for disk encryption.。
+The script automatically prints the ini configuration required for disk encryption。
 The cipherDataKey of the node is obtained: "'cipher _ data _ key = ed157f4588b86d61a2e1745efe71e6ea"'
 Write the resulting encrypted ini configuration to the node configuration file ([config.ini](../tutorial/air/config.md)) in。